 Standing on the hill above the ancient nursery, Wendy Sloboda squints into the afternoon sun, her mane of blonde dreadlocks resembling an elaborate tribal headdress.
-Her short, muscular frame is adorned with tattoos: a naked woman surrounded by roses; a huge dragonfly; a dog.
-An illustration of the parrot-beaked Wendiceratops pinhornensis she discovered and is named after her is inked on her right forearm.
-There are others I can’t quite make out.
+Her short, muscular frame is adorned with tattoos and her lips are pierced.
+One of many tattoos, an illustration of the parrot-beaked Wendiceratops pinhornensis she discovered and is named after her is inked on her right forearm.

 Wendy is more Mad Max than the nerd with a fondness for fossils I’d expected.
 She’s a living legend in dinosaur circles, known the world over for her sixth sense.
 A celebrated dinosaur hunter.
 And a real badass.

 We’re in Devil’s Coulee, a 670-acre rocky, desert landscape in southern Alberta, in a region known as the Canadian Badlands.
 It’s hot.
 Really hot.
 The sun is directly overhead—not even shadows offer relief—and the heat radiating from the surrounding sandstone is stifling.

 A patchwork of stone, dried grass and cracked mud covers the terrain, reminiscent of the dreaded grayscale that plagued Ser Jorah Mormont in Game of Thrones.
 It’s here that in 1987, barely out of high school, Wendy Sloboda’s life changed forever.

 While hiking, she discovered the shell of a dinosaur egg, “thin like a chicken egg, black with bumps on it,” and threw the world of Canadian paleontology into a head spin.

 She sent the fragments to the University of Calgary, which in turn sent them to the world-renowned Royal Tyrrell Museum of Paleontology in Drumheller.
 “They were down here in three days,” Wendy says with a mischievous grin.
 “To get a government institution going that fast…” She didn’t finish, but I got her drift.